chill117/sequel/readme.md

 <a name="unique-keys" />
 ### Unique Keys

-Unique keys are useful for preventing duplicate values for a single field, or for a combination of fields.
-Let's look at a common use-case as an example:
+Unique keys are useful for preventing duplicate values for a single field, or for a combination of fields.\

+#### Examples

+Let's look at a common use-case:
 ```js
 var User = modeler.define('User', {